viebel/blog.klipse.tech/_posts/2018-12-19-welcome-clojure-10.md

 Clojure's narrative has always been around data.
 Data immutability, Code as data etc...
 Some people say that Clojure is a Data-drive languages.
 Clojure 10 takes the data story one step further.
 Now, every piece of Clojure can be seen as data: it can be *datified* and *navigated*.
 Out of the box, Clojure provides datification of atoms, vars, namespaces and more...

+Remark: `Datafiable` and `Navigable` have their most natural application in the context of building tools for data exploration.
+You will probably not need it in your web service.
+But it's part of Clojure now, so I think it's interesting to discover their "mechanics".

 To datafy a value, we call the `datafy` function from the `clojure.datafy` namespace:

 ~~~klipse